cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 Kernel 2.6.32-042stab088.4 or later required
 :::

-CloudLinux provides limited support for OpenVZ and Virtuozzo.
+CloudLinux OS Shared provides limited support for OpenVZ and Virtuozzo.
 At this stage only the following functionality works:

 * CageFS
 * PHP Selector